0xashrk/openapi-snapshot/README.md

 >
 > "Give agents the backend contract, and they stop guessing.
 This tool keeps that contract current."

-Fetch a running backend's OpenAPI JSON and write a minified snapshot for agents and frontend tooling.
+Fetch a running backend's OpenAPI JSON and write a readable snapshot for agents and frontend tooling.

 ## Overview

-`openapi-snapshot` is a small CLI that pulls a live OpenAPI JSON endpoint and writes a single-line JSON file.
+`openapi-snapshot` is a small CLI that pulls a live OpenAPI JSON endpoint and writes a readable JSON file.
 The goal is to keep a lightweight, up-to-date backend contract that agents and frontend tooling can read without guessing.

 ## What it does

 - Fetches OpenAPI JSON from a running server.
-- Minifies to a single-line JSON file.
+- Writes pretty JSON by default.
-- Optionally reduces to just `paths` and `components`.
+- Optionally minifies or reduces to just `paths` and `components`.

 ## Why this exists